alphagov/govuk-developer-docs/source/manual/data-gov-uk-supporting-ckan.html.md

 `psql -U ckan -h postgresql-primary -p 5432 ckan_production`

-The password can be found in the `/var/ckan/ckan.ini` file on the `ckan` machine for the environment you are targeting.
+The password can be extracted from the configuration file on the `ckan` machine for the environment you are targeting:

+`more /var/ckan/ckan.ini | grep sqlalchemy`

 ### Accessing the CKAN API